“You don’t believe me, do you?” Phil asked impatiently.

 “So that’s what’s got you on this rant,” Larry said with a laugh.

 “You think everybody in a suit is shady,” Kevin alleged.

-Jason finished his coffee, got up and left the break room.
-He crossed through the warehouse to his work area, then looked up at the window of the second story office and saw it was occupied with more people than usual.
+Jason finished his coffee and left the break room.
+He crossed through the warehouse to his work area, then looked up at the window of the second story office and saw it was occupied by more people than usual.
 The men in suits who had arrived earlier did most of the talking while the supervisors listened.

 Jason watched the meeting for a moment, then looked around and saw Stan nearby writing on a clipboard.
 “Hey, Stan.”

 Jason walked up to him as he nodded toward the office.
 “Who are those guys?”

 Stan glanced up at the office.
 “The corporate shock troops, I assume.”

 “People way above our pay grade,” Stan said and went back to his clipboard.

 “They do look kind of important,” Jason said as he looked up at the office again.